bitterengsci/algorithm/Machine Leanrning.md

 - balanced bagging classifier

 problem with high-dim classification
-- Curse of Dimensionality: number of training examples we need to cover the space densely, exponential in the dimensionality of the problem; we will never get enough examples; also computational burden
+* Curse of Dimensionality: number of training examples we need to cover the space densely, exponential in the dimensionality of the problem; we will never get enough examples; also computational burden
+    - manual feature selection; PCA; multidimensional scaling; locally linear embedding
-- N grows exponentially with D
+* N grows exponentially with D
-- solution
+* solution
     - LDA-type methods: Naive Bayes, Nearest Shrunken Centroid, Sparse LDA, regularized LDA
     - penalized logistic regression
     - large-margin methods (SVM)